KygoSkyrus/skyblog/NOTES.md

 ## todo
 - add loader when like when the admin posts a blog bcz there it waits 4 sec for summernote
+- fix category lowercase issue {it should be either in lowercase or uppercase}